igvilla/Enhanced_Object_Detection_Tracking/README.md

 As mentioned, YOLO was initially run on the test set of videos before finetuning the model weights to our specific use case of video data.
 This initial performance, as expected, was slightly worse than what was obtained after training.
 This initial mean average precision (mAP) improved from 0.122 to 0.17.
+All steps discussed for the training and validation of YOLO on the dataset can be found in the "yolo_v8.ipynb" notebook.

 ### DETR